code-and-effect/effective_pages/README.md

 To create your first menu, either:

-:Visit `/admin/menus` and click `New Menu`.
+- Visit `/admin/menus` and click `New Menu`.
 Give it a title: `'main menu'`.

 or

-:Run `bundle exec rake effective_pages:seed` to create a menu called `'main menu'` with some placeholder menu items.
+- Run `bundle exec rake effective_pages:seed` to create a menu called `'main menu'` with some placeholder menu items.

 then add it to your application layout where you would normally display your site's menu: